Is this the World’s oldest viola joke?

 Chapter nine Off the Podium:

 “String players, more than any other symphonic instrumentalists, will, in a very real sense assimilate the personality and nature of their instruments”.

 “Listen, Maestro mate.
 You don’t really want to treat my band in that way, do you?
 Let’s just say from now on we are all going to be one big happy family – okey-dokey?”

 “The ‘year three’ course on ‘sucking lemons in front of a mirror’ will have developed the facial muscles to a peak of fitness.”

 Chapter twelve About the Author / Appendix:

 “He turned to drink in a big way – indeed, he owns a large part of France’s finest wine producing country.
 And has, consequently, not been sober for the last three decades.”

 How well do you know your symphonic repertoire?
 Are you, like us, a viola knurd?
 Here’s a chance to test your knowledge – and you might even win a prize!

 The quizzes below are all about orchestral viola-parts.
 Follow the instructions, then if you think you have the correct answers send us an email (even if you don’t recognise a piece you may be able to make an educated guess).
 Good luck, and we look forward to hearing from you.

-How well do you know your composers?
+How well do you know your string quartets?
 Here’s a chance to test your knowledge.
-Email your answers to us and you might even win a prize.
+Email your answers to us and you might even win a prize!